dganzella/chickenTiledLoader/README.md

 To release resources completely, you need to call ```ChickenTMJLoader.releaseCachedImageTables()``` to release cached image tables.
 They are kept cached so they dont load multiple copies over and over again for multiple files that point to the same image tilesets

+## using lua files for speed loading

+Now ChickenTMJLoader supports the loading of lua files instead of TMJ/TSJ.
+All you have to do is export them using Tiled's "Export as" function to lua files with the same name as the original file, in the same folder, with the extension .lua instead of .tmj/tsj.

+You can also use the settings "Repeat last export on save" option to always export to lua when the TMJ/TSJ file is saved, so you keep the lua file updated.

+ps.
+It will always try to load the lua file first, if available. ps.
+The lua file will actually become a PDZ file in runtime

 ## limitations

 - Can only load TMJ files (Tiled map JSON format), no TMX